 Step 1: Cut Basswood

 Cut basswood on the Cricut Maker.
-You’ll need four tags in total, cut with the knife blade.
-Put them together in two sets with glue and paint one side.
+You'll need four tags in total, cut with the knife blade.
+Assemble them into two sets with glue, and paint one side.
 Let the paint and glue dry overnight so that they will be dry for stenciling.

 Step 2: Cut Stencil & Weed Design